HACK3R-CRYPTO/mindset-ai/README.md

 _web3bridge in house hackathon_
 Mindchain AI showcases how on-chain infrastructure can gate and augment AI experiences.
 Users can buy usage credits, submit knowledge, run real-time MNIST inference, and access hybrid LLM responses—all backed by Stylus smart contracts and modern AI tooling.

+## Why we need it
+- **Centralized AI access is fragile:** Traditional API keys can be overused, leaked, or revoked without warning; on-chain credits give builders continuous, auditable control over usage.
+- **Trust in AI responses matters:** By anchoring the chatbot’s context to an on-chain knowledge base, teams can see exactly who contributed each insight and build confidence in the assistant’s tone.
+- **Hackathons demand tangible proof:** Investors and judges get a single demo where wallets purchase credits, models run, and governance happens—showing that decentralized AI isn’t just slideware.
+- **Reusable boilerplate for future products:** The repo doubles as a template for any team that wants to gate ML endpoints with Stylus contracts and Privy onboarding.

 ## Why it matters
 - **Trustless metering:** Credits for AI usage are enforced on-chain, not by a centralized gateway.
 - **Community knowledge:** Anyone can contribute mental-health or ML tips that get surfaced directly in the app.